JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To set the force turret time, set the ForcePlayerInTurretHours, ForcePlayerInTurretMinutes and ForcePlayerInTurretSeconds settings.
 The default values are 0, 0, 8.
 To disable player laser shoot, set "DisablePlayerLaserShoot = 1".
 The default value is 0.
 To disable player warhead shoot, set "DisablePlayerWarheadShoot = 1".
 The default value is 0.
+To disable warhead collision damages, set "IsWarheadCollisionDamagesEnabled = 0".
+The default value is 1.

 See "mission.txt".